ksvan/node-red-contrib-komfovent/README.md

 The C6 controller only supports physical ethernet connection, the rj45 to be found inside the unit, with specific channels to lead the cable through.
 A wireless bridge can then be attached and get the unit on your wifi.
 From experience, these ventilation units are often placed in non-hospitable areas of buildings, that can become very damp, warm, cold etc. Make sure your electricity and wifi bridge is up the the job.

 Another trick is to connect the bridge to power by using for instance a fibaro plug.
 Then its quite easy to reset the device in case of issues, avoding having to crawl into the attic or wherever your ventilation unit is placed.

+Komfovent C6 also seems to throw Connection reset once in a while, at least when I do dev and log on often.
+Recieve ECONRESET or EPIPE CLOSED.

 # Legal Disclaimer